Demo

 ABOUT THE DEPARTMENT

-The Shasta County Health and Human Services Agency (HHSA) partners with communities to protect and improve the health and well-being of Shasta County residents.
-Established in 2006, the HHSA is organized into four branches: Behavioral Health and Social Services, Public Health, Economic Mobility, and a centralized Administration.
-The HHSA promotes optimal health for all.
-The frail, the abused, the mentally ill and those without resources look to the HHSA for services and resources to meet their basic needs, and to protect their health and safety.
-This transformation improves efficiency, avoids unnecessary duplication of effort, encourages collaboration among programs and organizes the HHSA’s services to be more responsive to the needs of the public.
+The Shasta County Health and Human Services Agency (HHSA) partners with the community to protect and improve the health and wellbeing of Shasta County residents.
+HHSA is organized into four branches: Behavioral Health & Social Services, Public Health, Economic Mobility, and a centralized Administration Services.
+HHSA promotes optimal health for all.
+The frail, the abused, the mentally ill, and those without resources look to HHSA for services and resources to meet their basic needs, and to protect their health and safety.

-Adult Services focuses on issues that affect people 20 ½ and older.
-Adult mental health services include outpatient mental health care, 24-hour crisis residential services, long-term placement services and referrals to local non-profit organizations that provide additional services.
+focuses on services to support people eighteen and older.
+Adult mental health services include outpatient mental health care, 24-hour crisis stabilization services for people at risk of hospitalization, 24-hour crisis line, social rehabilitation residential services, long-term placement services and referrals to local non-profit organizations that provide additional services.
 This branch also provides Adult Protective Services to follow-up on elder abuse reports.
 In-Home Supportive Services help those who need assistance with daily activities in order to remain safely in their own homes, and the Public Authority keeps a registry that helps In-Home Supportive Services recipients find a screened caregiver to provide those services.
 The Public Guardian helps citizens who are unable to manage their personal and financial affairs and may require guardianship or conservatorship.
 Mental Health Services Act administration is also housed in the Adult Services Branch.

 ABOUT THE POSITION